Effective Punishment for Subs: A Comprehensive Guide for D/s Dynamics

 If you feel like you don’t have a chore which is arduous enough for your liking, by all means channel inner ugly step-sister and come up with an entirely new pointless chore – separating ash from poppy seeds, say.
 Or just limit the tools they can use or the position they have to do an actually functional chore in.
 Make it as oddly specific as you like.
 Say, only allow them to weed the garden using chopsticks or use a toothbrush to scrub the grout.

 Honestly, my best advice here is – let your imagination go to town and don’t be afraid to be weird.
-Let’s face it, if you’re reading this guide, you’ve joined the club of people who passed that milestone several miles back.
-You have a human who’s on board with you being your kinky self, so be as marvellously and uniquely particular you as you can be.
+Let’s face it, if you’re reading this guide, you’ve joined the club of people who passed the ‘weird’ milestone several miles back.
+You have a human who’s on board with you being your kinky self, so be as marvelously and uniquely you as you can be.

 Old fashioned domestic punishments